Previewing body text

 A display font is often used to grab attention.
 It may have a strong personality with unique shapes.
 For body texts you probably want something easier on the eyes, something that stays readable at smaller sizes.
 Legibility is more important for these fonts than expressiveness.

 The Text detail tab allows you to preview your fonts in body texts, so you can get an impression of how a font looks in larger chunks of text.
-There are several layout templates available for different situations: book, columns, magazine and quote.
+There are several layout templates available for different situations: book, columns, magazine, quote, characters and waterfall.
 Use the buttons at the bottom of the app window to switch between them.

 Default body text templates